 and transaction options for both. seriesOne enables businesses and entrepreneurs to raise money through

-token offerings, in which crypto tokens are issued on a blockchain, as well as through traditional equity
+digital securities which are issued on a blockchain, as well as through traditional equity

 and debt securities. seriesOne also allows investors to transfer funds in the way that works best

-for them: via cryptocurrencies as well as credit or debit cards, ACH or wire transfers.
+for them: via cryptocurrencies as well as ACH or wire transfers.
 All of this is

 financing unchained—a new world of freedom and opportunity for businesses, entrepreneurs, and investors.